habtew16/AirBnB_clone/README.md

 help	Provides a text describing how to use a command.
 Usage	By itself --or-- help <command>
 -----	-----
-create	Creates a new instance of a valid Class, saves it (to the JSON file) and prints the id.
-Valid classes are: BaseModel, User, State, City, Amenity, Place, Review.
+create	Creates a new instance of a valid Class, saves it (to the JSON file), and prints the id.
+Valid classes are BaseModel, User, State, City, Place, Amenity, and Review.
 Usage	create <class name>
 -----	-----
 show	Prints the string representation of an instance based on the class name and id